Local Eagle Scout earns 138th merit badge, completing rare feat

 For LaVerdiere, the attaining of all the BSA merit badges has been a goal that he set for himself very early in his Scouting career.
 He has earned merit badges at Scouts, BSA summer camps, local “merit badge college” events, during activities with his Troop, as well as on his own initiative, BSA said.

-LaVerdiere has continued his studies begun with several merit badges (First Aid, Medicine, Emergency Preparedness), and has completed the national certification requirements to serve as an Emergency Medical Technician.
+LaVerdiere continued his studies with several medical merit badges (First Aid, Medicine, Emergency Preparedness), and has completed the national certification requirements to serve as an Emergency Medical Technician.

-In addition to his troop activities, LaVerdiere has served as the Secretary, and as the Chief, for the Sasquesahanough Lodge of the Order of the Arrow (the Scouts, BSA national honor camping society).
+In addition to his troop activities, LaVerdiere has served as the Secretary and Chief for the Sasquesahanough Lodge of the Order of the Arrow (the Scouts, BSA national honor camping society).
 He has also served as a BSA summer camp counselor.

 LaVerdiere is currently a Junior Assistant Scoutmaster with Troop 262, which is sponsored by St. John’s United Methodist Church in Grantville.
 Troop 262 is part of the Keystone Capital District of the New Birth of Freedom Council.